How to Foam Roll Your Forearms for Typing Pain | 321 STRONG Answers

 ## Roll the Extensor Muscles

 The extensor muscles run along the top of your forearm and extend your fingers.
-These are the ones that tighten from hovering over a keyboard all day, and most people don't notice how loaded they are until they press into them.
+These are the ones that tighten from hovering over a keyboard all day, and a lot of people don't notice how loaded they are until they press into them.
 With your palm facing down, roll from the elbow crease toward the wrist at roughly one inch per second.
 Hit a tender spot?
 Hold steady pressure for five seconds, breathe, then continue.
 Complete one full minute on each arm before switching sides.

 ## Release the Flexor Muscles